 Wherever Farm Operations and other uses unrelated to the Farm Operations abut, the applicant for the nonagricultural use shall provide a buffer strip to reduce the exposure of these abutting uses to odors, noise, and other potential nuisances associated with the Farm Operation.
 Such buffers may consist of vegetative screening, woodlands, vegetated berms, fences, or natural topographic features, at the discretion of the Planning Board or Building Inspector, as the case may be.
-The buffer strip shall be no less than 100 feet in width.
+The buffer strip shall be no less than 50 feet in width.
 It shall be the responsibility of the applicant, subject to approval by the Planning Board or Building Inspector, to provide an effective buffer.

-§ 126-13.
-Development of Land.

-The residents of the Town of Stanford cherish the landscape of the Town, with its pleasing mix of agricultural, forest, and developed land, and the beautiful views afforded from some of the Town’s public roads.
-In the interest of preserving and protecting the key aesthetic qualities, the Planning Board is to consider visual impacts in its review of proposed development projects.
-The Planning Board should insist on minimizing the removal of native vegetation, retaining, or creating buffer strips of vegetation along roadways to screen developments from view, encourage conservation easements, cluster developments, and other similar developments techniques with respect for future proposals to develop farmland.

-§126-14.
+§126-13.
 Right-to-Farm Sign.